keywords - rot repair sealer epoxy putty, treating rotten wood,

 Competitor's penetrating epoxy solvent list - www.epoxyproducts.com/solvents.html

-More on primers - www.epoxyproducts.com/primer.html
+More on epoxy primers - www.epoxyproducts.com/primer.html

 Sealing wood (tests) - www.epoxyproducts.com/woodseal.html